 We know that a handful of you have had trouble using bookmarks in Chrome, so we introduced some changes in our latest release (version 13) to help out:

-**Vertical bookmarks list & bookmarks options are now "bundled" under the wrench (wrench > Bookmarks)
+**Vertical bookmarks list & bookmarks options are now at the top menu next to File and Edit and you can also find them under (Chrome menu ≡ > Bookmarks)

 --Note that the vertical bookmarks list doesn't replace the horizontal bookmarks bar, but you can toggle the latter on / off using Ctrl+Shift+B (Windows / Chrome OS) and ⌘-Shift-B (Mac) if you prefer to see your bookmarks arranged vertically.